calaldees/blog/optimisations.md

     * We do not know what skills children will need in a future that we know nothing about
     * When rattled, ask yourself: How will I feel in 10min/10hours/10days/10months/10years
     * Be an active citizen - Report things
-        * Dead Swans, Anti social behaviour, Don't just walk-on-by
+        * Dead Swans, Anti social behaviour (locking bins), Don't just walk-on-by
+    * Understand the things you can change, things you cant change and the wisdom to know the difference
+    * "Everything seems impossible, until it's done" Nelson Mandela

 Other Links/References
 ======================